General Services Administration

 There are maps of the D.C. office in every elevator lobby.

-Gendered bathrooms are located at the end of both the 4100 and 4200 wings.
-Additional bathrooms are just outside the 4400 space in the 4100 wing.
+Gendered bathrooms are located at the end of the 3100 wing.
 A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).

-There is a fridge inside the mother’s room and one outside the room as well.
+There is a fridge inside the room and one outside the room, in the health clinic.
 At the end of the day, if there’s any milk in the outer fridge, they’ll move it to the inner fridge.

 Spare keyboards and mice